 - Publish a project's resources at a certain time when they should go "online".

 - Delete expired resources from time to time

 The reason for executing a task scheduled for one-time execution may have two different reasons.
 Either the task's result should not appear before a certain date, or the task is resource intensive and should be performed at a time when your website is not visited too often, e.g., overnight.

 In the administration view, you'll find the "Scheduled Jobs" administraion.
 When you click it, the "Scheduled Jobs Management" opens.

-On the first page of the dialog for editing jobs, as shown in Figure [edit_scheduled_job], you first get displayed the current server time and then you can fill out the following options for the job.
+In the dialog, as shown in Figure [edit_scheduled_job], you can fill out the following options for the job.